jani-nykanen/the-curse-of-cga/README.md

 I wanted to have a playable browser build, but em-dosbox and emscripten both refused to work (syntax errors, conflicting files and all that kind of stuff).

+### Controls:

+Arrow keys for moving, R for restarting, Enter for pausing (you can also find a restart option there)

 -----

 ## Building